Are you afraid of your cryptocurrencies being stolen on centralized exchanges?

 Radar Relay, a decentralized exchange that allows you to trade Ethereum tokens without the interference of any middleman.

-To use Radar Relay, you will need MetaMask wallet with ETH cryptocurrency on it to pay for the Gas fees etc. You can see the introductory video Radar Relay here.
+To use Radar Relay, you will need MetaMask wallet with ETH cryptocurrency on it to pay for the Gas fees etc.

 The exchange is in beta phase now but is having sufficient volume to get your hands dirty.
 Also, here you control your funds and the only thing that you need to take care of while using this exchange is the recovery phrase of your MetMask Wallet.